 Hamja Ahsan is an artist and independent curator based in London.
 Ahsan’s practice encompasses the entire span of media: drawing, sound, painting, appropriated text work, sculpture, photography, performance, video, directing exhibitions and critical writing.
 His thematic concerns as an artist and writing revolves around contesting secularism, diaspora politics, indexing time, the prison system and new formations of Imperialism.

 He has previously presented projects at Tate Britain, Aicon gallery, Deptford X, Shanaakht Festival (Pakistan), Shiplakala Academy (Bangladesh), Guild gallery (New York) and across artist-run spaces.
-He is the co-director of Other Asias - an artists-run organ of 10 interweaving curatorial currents, exploring national and regional representation, unthinking Eurocentrism, the language of officialdom and public access, and the politics of history-making, exclusion and inclusion.
+He is the co-director of Other Asias – an artist-run organisation of 10 interweaving curatorial currents, exploring national and regional representation, unthinking Eurocentrism, the language of officialdom and public access, and the politics of history-making, exclusion and inclusion.
 His foremost interest is in the space between being an artist and a curator and translating the forms of parallel conceptual thinking of non-art disciplines (e.g. geography, economics, blogging) into contemporary art practice.
-He is the co-curator with Fatima Hussain of the REDO Pakistan project - a nomadic art project that engages with the contested histories and futures of South Asia - in the form of an activist newspaper stall, generating further work in the form of radio sessions, archives, video essays, vocabularies, plays, symposiums and film events on its journey.
+He is the co-curator with Fatima Hussain of the REDO Pakistan project – a nomadic art project that engages with the contested histories and futures of South Asia – in the form of an activist newspaper stall, generating further work in the form of radio sessions, archives, video essays, vocabularies, plays, symposiums and film events on its journey.